TheTeasel/Blamer/README.md

 ```

 To add a new file type to the configuration, you can add it to the file by giving it's extension as the key (as shown above with `.py`).

+## Anonymize
+In the `bash_tools` directory you will find two scripts to help you anonymize your traffic.

+`anonymize.sh`: Verify if the torsock package is installed and then start it.

+`de-anonymize.sh`: Stop the torsock module.

 <hr>